gemie123/QueueFlow/README.md

 # Client Background

-QueueFlow is a US-based SaaS company that provides a cloud-based software platform to a growing customer base.
+**QueueFlow** is a US-based SaaS company that provides a cloud-based software platform to a growing customer base.

-QueueFlow serves approximately 35,000 active customers and handled over 120,000 inbound customer support calls over the past five months.
+QueueFlow serves approximately 35,000 active customers and handled over **90k inbound customer support calls** over the past six months.
 These calls span multiple support queues corresponding to different issue types and customer tiers, each governed by defined service-level agreements (SLAs).
 The available data includes previously underutilized detailed call logs, agent staffing schedules, queue configurations, and post-call customer satisfaction surveys.
 The objective of this analysis is to identify operational risks driven by demand variability and to provide data-driven recommendations to improve service reliability and efficiency.

-Reporting to the Head of Operations, this analysis focuses on insights across the following key areas:
+Reporting to the **Head of Operations**, this analysis focuses on insights across the following key areas:

 ### North Star Metrics